Tarleton First-Year Research Experience (FYRE)

 How do I apply?

 Identify one or more of the faculty listed above and set up an appointment to meet with them.
-You and your chosen faculty mentor will complete an application and submit it to Dr. Bryant Wyatt or Dr. Jennifer Blevins-McNaughton, Co-Directors of the Office of Student Research & Creative Activities.
-If you have questions about the FYRE program, please contact Dr. Wyatt or Dr. McNaughton.
+You and your chosen faculty mentor will complete an application and submit it to Dr. Jennifer Blevins-McNaughton, Co-Director of the Office of Student Research & Creative Activities.
+If you have questions about the FYRE program, please contact Dr. Blevins-McNaughton.